lanhzwind/svSolver-on-Clusters/README.md

 MPIEXEC       = mpiexec
 ~~~

-Normally intel libs from sv_extern when using gnu compiler are not needed.
+Normally intel libs from sv_extern are not needed when using gnu compiler.
 But in case you need them, set up in this file.
 **BuildWithMake/pkg_overrides.mk**
 ~~~
 INTEL_COMPILER_SO_PATH  = [intel libs path]